 Training for carers, both foster and kinship, is a significant way we can provide support.
 Pre-service training is compulsory for all foster carer applicants.

-Kinship carers are not required to attend training, and may do so voluntarily.
+Kinship carers are not required to attend training, however, they are encouraged to attend foster carer training to enhance their knowledge and skills.
 This may partly explain the research that suggests some kinship carers feel they often receive less support than carers who are not related to the child (Thomson, 2016).

 Research further identifies that carers want training that is both practically oriented and nationally accredited, as this supports the professionalisation of foster care and is linked to increased payments and improved support (Osborn et al 2007).

 Pre-service training is one component of the training we can provide to family-based carers.
-There are many training programs, workshops, conferences, online modules and non-government organisation (NGO)-provided training programs family-based carers can attend to increase their knowledge and skill sets to provide care for vulnerable children.
+There are many training programs, workshops, conferences, online modules and non-government organisation-provided training programs family-based carers can attend to increase their knowledge and skill sets to provide care for vulnerable children.

 It is the job of the practitioner, in partnership with family-based carers and carer support agencies, to identify these training opportunities and support the carers in attending.

-Information about Child Safety’s pre-service and in-service training packages is available through the department’s website.
+Information about Child Safety’s pre-service and in-service training packages is available through the Child Safety website.

 Understanding how fostering impacts on families